WesleyJ-128/FLL_Python_Codebase/README.md

 * The top button recalibrates the color sensor

 **When a mission is running, all buttons lose their normal function, and will abort the current mission.**

+### Adding Missions
+To add a mission, simply create a new function in ``Missions.py``.
+Mission Names should be prefaced with a##, where ## is two numbers.
+These numbers will not show up on the display, they are used to alphabetically order the missions; a00 is first, followed by a01, and so on.
+It is reccomended that spaces are left between the numbers (a00, a05, a10...), to allow for future missions.